How to Write a CV in 2026: Step-by-Step Guide to Land Interviews

 What Is a CV and Why Does It Matter?

 A CV (Curriculum Vitae) is a structured document summarizing your professional history, education, skills, and qualifications.
-Your CV matters because most hiring processes start with a document review.
-Research shows recruiters spend an average of six to eight seconds reading a CV before making an initial decision — which means your document needs to communicate your value clearly and immediately.
+Research shows recruiters spend an average of six to eight seconds reading a CV before making an initial decision.
+Before any interviews, a recruiter or automated system scans your CV to determine whether you meet the basic criteria for the role.
+This means your document needs to communicate your value clearly and immediately.

 How Long Should a CV Be?

 For most professionals with fewer than ten years of experience, a one-page CV is the gold standard.
-If you have more than ten years of relevant experience or are applying for a senior, technical, or academic position, two pages is acceptable.
+If you have more than ten years of relevant experience or are applying for a senior or academic position, two pages is acceptable.
 Beyond two pages is generally discouraged for most industry roles.
 The key principle is relevance over volume — every line on your CV should earn its place by demonstrating value to the reader.

 Step 1: Personal Details and Contact Information

+The top of your CV should include your full name displayed prominently, a professional email address, your phone number with country code if applying internationally, your city and country of residence, a link to your LinkedIn profile, and a portfolio or GitHub link if relevant to your field.
 Do not include your date of birth, marital status, nationality, or a photograph unless specifically required by the employer or local custom.
 In the UK and most Western countries, including these details is considered outdated and may inadvertently introduce bias into the hiring process.

 Step 2: Professional Summary